Choquequirao Trek to Machu Picchu 8 Days - Orange Nation Peru

 • Difficulty: Challenging

-After a lovely breakfast and a hot drink, we will continue uphill for 3 hours along the ancient Inca Trail for 3 hours uphill to the Puncuyoc Pass (2,700m/8,858ft).
+From the pass we continue our hike.
 Along the way, we will have amazing views of unique valleys and fruit plantations.
 We arrive to Llactapata Inca Ruins, located right in front of Machu Picchu, with views of Huyana Picchu, Machu Picchu and the Aobamba Canyon.

 • Meals: Breakfast, Snacks, Lunch, Dinner